Izardo/pands-problem-sheet/README.md

 1. First, the program prompts the user to enter a positive number.
 This number is then converted to a floating point number and stored in the variable 'number'.
 2. The while loop coupled with the if statement filters out negative numbers and the number 0, while continously prompting the user to enter a postive number.
-3. When a positive number is entered, the code inside the final if statement will be executed which contains a call to the function 'sqrt(number)'.
+3. When a positive number is entered, the code inside the final if statement will be executed which contains a call to the function sqrt(number).
 This will print a sentence containing the original number entered and its approx. square root.
 4. The sqrt() function, takes in the parameter 'number'.
 The while loop continously performs aritmetic to get the approximate square root of a number.
 After each iteration, the result of the calculation is added to numList.
 The while loop stops when the result of the arithmetic is the same twice in a row.
-This is done by comparing the current 'number' to the second last number in the numList.
+This is done by comparing the current value stored in 'number' to the the value at index -2 in the numList.

 #### References: